LukeGrahamLandry/mountables-mod/README.md

 - right click item to summon
 - owner can shift right click with empty hand to retrieve mount or summon item is dropped on death
 - change texture of some mounts by using certain items on them
-- use a feather to grant flight (slimes get multi-jump instead), food to heal
+- craft cores and right click on the mount to upgrade, food to heal
 - mounts with a baby version can be toggled with milk
-- some mounts can swim but are slow on land
+- some mounts can swim but are slow on land (fixed with a Prismarine Core)
 - **Types**
     - snow golem (snowball): shears remove pumpkin, carved pumpkin reverts it
     - cow (beef): mushroom for mooshroom, shears to go back